 Spring Literacy Centers

-Our spring literacy activities are put in to our morning tubs and literacy center rotations.
+Our spring literacy activities are put into our morning tubs and literacy center rotations.

 Digraph Sort